eldooriomar/PHBS_MLF_2018/README.md

 _Data preprocessing_:

-1-Dropping columns containing variables not mentioned above
+*  Dropping columns containing variables not mentioned above

-2-Dealing with missing data - deleting observations that are labeled with NaNs
+*  Dealing with missing data - deleting observations that are labeled with NaNs

-3-Converting some independent variables:
+*  Converting some independent variables:

      *  Day of the week - creating a binary variable by assigning a value of “0” for Weekdays (Monday- Thursday) and “1” for Weekends (Friday- Sunday)
      *  Time - creating a binary variable that has a value “0” for Day (6:01-18:00), “1” for Night (18:01-6:00)
-*  Weather conditions- combining existing labels into just 4: fine, raining, snowing, fog Further data processing will be done for each algorithm separately, including dividing into training, test and validation datasets.
+     *  Weather conditions- combining existing labels into 4: fine, raining, snowing, fog

+*  Further data processing may be done if the algorithm requires it

+*  Division into training, test and validation datasets

 _Prediction_:

 Accuracy of each of the following methods will be checked to choose the best classifier for reaching our goal.
 To implement methods mentioned below scikit-learn will be used.

-1) Ordered logistic regression (in case of meeting an assumption of proportional odds) or multinominal logistic regression additionally an analysis of an impact of statistically important independent variables will be conducted
+*  Ordered Logistic Regression (in case of meeting an assumption of proportional odds) or Multinominal Logistic Regression
+     *  An analysis of the impact of statistically important independent variables will be conducted

-2) Decision tree/ Random forest
+*  Decision tree/ Random forest

-3) KNN
+*  KNN